Chlo-e (Song of the Swamp): Film and television

-Although it was seldom recorded in the early part of the 1930s, Chloe was heard constantly on radio during this period, as it fit in with the general mood of the times.
+Although it was seldom recorded in the early part of the 1930s, "Chloe" was heard constantly on radio during this period, as it fit in with the general mood of the times.
 Its popularity led to a loose horror film adaptation based on the song directed by Marshall Neilan entitled Chloe, Love Is Calling You (1934) filmed in the Everglades and starring Olive Borden.
 Produced by short-lived poverty row studio Pinnacle Productions, it was targeted to African-American audiences, but was unsuccessful.

 A 1929 short made in Britain by the early sound company Electrocord also likely was a performance of the song, but it is unclear as to by whom.
-Probably as a nod to the song, the monster in Norm McCabe's Daffy Duck cartoon The Impatient Patient (1942) is named "Chloe" and lives in a swamp.
+Probably as a nod to the song, the monster in Norm McCabe's Daffy Duck cartoon The Impatient Patient (1942) is named Chloe and lives in a swamp.

 Singer Vera Van performs a lovely and romantic version, without the introductory verse, in the Vitaphone short, "Mirrors" featuring Freddie Rich and his Orchestra.
 The film was released on September 8, 1934.

-In an early episode of the 1951-53 CBS-TV version of Amos 'n' Andy known as The Amos 'n' Andy Show, actress singer Lillian Randolph portraying Andy's estranged ex-fiancee, Madame Queen, wins a television contest for her rendition of the song Chloe.
+In an early episode of the 1951–1953 CBS-TV version of Amos 'n' Andy known as The Amos 'n' Andy Show, actress singer Lillian Randolph portraying Andy's estranged ex-fiancée, Madame Queen, wins a television contest for her rendition of "Chloe".

 Other songs named "Chloe"

-Chloe is not to be confused with Al Jolson and Buddy DeSylva's song Chloe, written for the show Sinbad in 1918 and recorded by Jolson in 1920, nor an Elton John song by that title included on his 1981 album The Fox.
+"Chloe" is not to be confused with Al Jolson and Buddy DeSylva's song "Chloe", written for the show Sinbad in 1918 and recorded by Jolson in 1920, nor an Elton John song by that title included on his 1981 album The Fox.